captech-partners/neon-juice/assembler/rapid-web/TASKLIST.md

 ## API Functionality
 - [x] Fix errors with the backend assets.html and deletion of tp1 & tp2 when it is edited and put to the API
 - [x] Post Method needs to create a new html file with the fragment class_attr | PH
+- [ ] Have the delete function remove the file from the directory if the file is empty
 ## Search Bar Functionality
 - [x] Add Search bars to fragment/template panels | PH
 - [x] Clear search bar when opening the other accordion card | PH